 About Me

-I’m a data scientist with nine years of experience in Bayesian inference, predictive modeling, forecasting, and causal inference.
-I’ve used these methods in fields such as market research, public health, and environmental sciences.
-I’m also interested in the interpretability of machine learning methods and data visualizations, which help make complex data easier to understand and use.
+I’m a data scientist with nine years of experience in predictive modeling and machine learning.
+I’ve applied these methods in fields such as public health and environmental sciences, working with data that inform real-world decisions.
+I’m particularly interested in creating interpretable models and visualizations that make complex analyses easier to understand and use.

-I’m currently based in San Diego, CA. I volunteered and worked with Data Science Alliance, a tech non-profit, on a model to predict food demand for food banks.
-Before that, I worked at Michael Bauer Research in Nuremberg, where I focused on predictive modeling, econometrics, market research, and causal analysis.
+I’m currently based in Germany.
+Most recently, I worked with PyMC Labs as a Principal Data Scientist, on developing Bayesian models to support decision-making under uncertainty.
+I spent the last 2 years in San Diego, CA, where I collaborated with the Data Science Alliance on a project forecasting food demand for food banks.
+Before that, I worked at Michael Bauer Research in Nuremberg, where I focused on predictive modeling for the labor market.

 I have a PhD in Cognitive Science from Osnabrück University, where I worked on interpretable machine learning for real-world applications.
 Previously, I studied Medical Physics (BSc) and Electrical and Computer Engineering (MSc) at the University of Novi Sad, Serbia.